Oskarso95/WeatherVenue/README.md

-# SunnySunday
+# WeatherVenue

-SunnySunday is a weather website using Google Maps and Openweathermap data to let people find best places to visit in their entourage; For warmer winter weather vacation or cool summer escapes.
+WeatherVenue is a weather website using Google Maps and Openweathermap data to let people find best places to visit in their entourage; For warmer winter weather vacation or cool summer escapes.

 It is a NodeJs & Express web app with other dependencies (axios, redis, reverse-geocode, nearby-cities, openweather-apis...).